commune-sh/server/README.md

 - A state event of the type `commune.room.public` with content `{"public": true}`
 - Room must be local to the homeserver, not federated

 Rooms without these state events cannot be queried.
 This means that simply running this server will not automatically allow access to rooms in a matrix homeserver.
-The room owners must explicitly include state events to make them publicly accessible.
-This provides a good balance between the need to have public rooms, while ensuring that every room doesn't become public by default.
+The room owners must explicitly add these state events to make them publicly accessible.
+This provides a good balance between the need to have public rooms, while ensuring that every room isn't publicly accessible by default.

 This server does not read data from private or encrypted rooms, including DM rooms.
 Further limits will likely be added to ensure sensitive room data cannot be publicly accessed.